The Magna Carta School

 The Magna Carta School is an 11–16 academy school in Staines, England, which has been awarded specialisms in Technology and ICT.
 It is named after Magna Carta due to its proximity to Runnymede, where the document was signed.
-The school contains over 1200 pupils including over 60 prefects.

-At an OfSTED inspection in 2022, the school received an Inspection Grade of 3 (Requires Improvement).
+History

+The school is an academy conversion.
+It was officially opened on 1 August 2011.

+In 2016, students at the school drew up a young people's manifesto to present to MPs after many of the students' homes were hit by severe floods in 2013-14.
+The students asked for "clearer warnings, grants for defences, help for vulnerable people and pets, and fairer insurance."

+In 2023, Raac was found in some of the school's buildings.
+The school remained open and received funding to mitigate the cost of repair work.

 Achievements

 The school was awarded Artsmark Gold status in June 2010 and several student representatives attended an Arts Council England ceremony in Brighton.

 The school became the first Apple RTC (Regional Training Centre) in Surrey in 2010; this included a new Apple suite with the introduction of high definition video conferencing for national/international interactive learning.